botletics/SIM7000-LTE-Shield/README.md

 - Get phone status ("AT+CPAS")
 - Get system clock time ("AT+CCLK")
 - Turn GPS on/off ("AT+CGPSPWR=<value>")
 - GPS works even without a SIM card!
 The NMEA data includes UTC date/time, latitutde, longitude, altitude, etc and is quite accurate!
-It also obtains a GPS fix very quickly, only about 7s from cold start and even less (couple a second or two) when the device has already been on!
+It also obtains a GPS fix fairly quickly, only about 20s from cold start and even less (a few seconds) when the device has already been on!
 - Read webpage (tested with
 - Post to a webpage (tested with dweet.io)